 Recently appointed Head of Brass at the Royal Birmingham Junior Conservatoire, Jeff is much in demand as a teacher of horn and as a general brass playing clinician.
 He has worked extensively coaching youth orchestra sections including the National Children’s Orchestra, Derbyshire, Essex, Nottingham and Yorkshire Youth Orchestras.
 Jeff runs a busy teaching practice in the Peak District, and was tutor of horn at Nottingham High School, a post he has recently stepped down from after 28 years service.

 In addition to his education work Jeff founded the Glossop Concert Society in 1991.
-During his time as Artistic Director he organised well over 100 professional concerts in the Peak District, recently handing over the baton of the organisation to his colleague Tom Elliott, under whose direction it has grown into a nationally recognised chamber music festival.
+During his time as Artistic Director he organised well over 100 professional concerts in the Peak District, recently handing over the baton of the organisation which has grown into a nationally recognised chamber music festival.
 He spent two years as Education Coordinator for the Buxton International Festival, which culminated in running the Millennium Community Opera, the biggest theatrical project ever staged in the High Peak with over 300 performers.
 He is now the Concert Manager for the Festival, which involves running 40 top-level concerts in a two-week musical frenzy each summer.